-Attention young sailors, parents, and administrators!
+For young sailors, parents, and sailing clubs.

 When Every Launch Is a Struggle: How a Standard Rudder Makes Setting Off Harder.